 We see bridges and drive, and walk, over them all the time.
 However, we typically don’t spend a lot of time thinking about how they are built or how they can hold so much weight.
-However, there is a lot of planning, engineering and science that goes into building a bridge.
+However, there is a lot of planning, engineering and science that goes into bridge building.
 Encourage kids to look at the bridges around them in a whole new way, by building their own with these 10 Easy Bridge Building STEM Challenges for Kids.

 My favorite part of doing STEM challenges with my kids, and students, is watching as they build and create.
 I have done countless STEM challenges in the classroom over the years, and without exception, the children have always come up with ideas and solutions that I would never have thought of.
 Their creativity always amazes me.

 Children create without preconceived ideas of what a bridge or other structure should look like.
 With STEM challenges, they problem solve as they experiment and learn that if something doesn’t work, it’s not a failure, but rather a learning opportunity.